TrackTogether Ltd (referred to as we, us, our etc. in this policy) is committed to protecting your personal data and respecting your privacy.

 - Amazon Web Services EMEA SARL (incorporated and registered in Luxembourg under company no. B186284) of 38 avenue John F. Kennedy, L-1855 Luxembourg (AWS), which (acting as a processor) provides web hosting and other IT services.
 Although AWS is incorporated and registered in Luxembourg, the servers that we use are located in the United Kingdom.

-- Our data protection officer, located in the United Kingdom.
+- Nikita Chubatyuk (acting as a controller), our data protection officer, located in the United Kingdom.

 Your legal rights